Anastasiia-Pov/FastAPI_pet-project_to-do_list/README.md

 Main points:
 - Authentification and registration of users implemented using FastApiUsers framework;
-- Database - PostgreSQL, work with DB is carried out by SQLAlchemy ORM;
+- Database - PostgreSQL, work with DB is carried out with async by SQLAlchemy ORM;
 - Authentification transport is cookie;
 - Authentification strategy is JWTStrategy.